What we do

 The Gene Technology Regulator sits at the heart of a comprehensive regulatory system.
 Find out more about who oversees the work of the Regulator, who advises the Regulator, who the Regulator consults, and how the states and territories support the system.

 Twenty years of the OGTR

-This year we celebrate our 20th anniversary.
+In 2021 we celebrated our 20th anniversary.
 Community attitudes to genetically modified organisms are slowly changing.
 Research and science are developing rapidly.
 Find out more about how we respond to this evolving landscape.

 The national legislative scheme for gene technology comprises the Gene Technology Act 2000, the Gene Technology Regulations 2001 and corresponding State and Territory legislation.

 Background to the review processes which have led to changes to Australia’s gene technology legislation.

 Transparency is a feature of the decision-making by the Regulator.
 This includes extensive consultation on all licences for intentional release of genetically modified organisms (GMOs) into the environment, and on the revision of guidelines and development of amended regulations.
 Find out how you can contribute.

 The Gene Technology Regulator publishes a range of information to meet legislative requirements.
 View the OGTR annual reports, learn more about freedom of information requests and find out how we implement the Information Publication Scheme.